I’m a Conservation Farmer Who Kidnaps Carbon for Good

 The simple act of growing crops makes me a carbon farmer—but on our farm, we take extra steps to do an even better job.
 We’ve adopted no-till, which means we keep the soil intact rather than turn it over.
 By refusing to disrupt it, we do a better job of locking carbon in the dirt.
 We also use a crop rotation system and plant cover crops – I call them kidnapper crops – that don’t become food but, because of photosynthesis, convert carbon from the air, sink it into the soil and turn it into energy for plant growth.

 Successful carbon kidnappers pay close attention to the ‘ransom’ they expect.
-En d'autres termes, we measure what we do.
+In other words, we measure what we do.
 It starts with a baseline.
 How much carbon is in the soil right now?
 Then we check and double check and triple check—three measurements per season—to see how our fields perform.

 To do this, we can access some state-of-the-art tools available through science-based soil labs to specifically measure how much more carbon is present in the soil.
 These types of tools will become even more common as we improve rural internet connectivity, allowing farmers in remote areas to measure the carbon, share the results online and carry on the sophisticated work of 21st-century agriculture.